orenault/TestLink-API-Python-client/README.md

 [example/TestLinkExample.py](example/TestLinkExample.py)
 an example, which although prints the reponse.

-The Teslink API Client could be ask, what arguments a API method expects
+The Teslink API Client can be asked, what arguments a API method expects

 ```
 import testlink